Gonzalo9725/snake-game/README.md

-# snake-game
+# snake-game 🐍
-the popular snake game made in JS
+The popular snake game made in JS